JOJ-Dev/Nyumbani/readme.md

 ## Contributing
 We welcome any and all contributions!
 Here are some ways you can get started:
 1. Report bugs: If you encounter any bugs, please let us know.
 Open up an issue and let us know the problem.
-2. Contribute code: If you are a developer and want to contribute, follow the instructions below to get started!
-3. Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
+2. Suggestions: If you don't want to code but have some awesome ideas, open up an issue explaining some updates or imporvements you would like to see!
-4. Documentation: If you see the need for some additional documentation, feel free to add some!
+3. Documentation: If you see the need for some additional documentation, feel free to add some!

 ## Features
 - Landlord and Tenant Account Management